 Your access to IT Services will normally remain the same while you are interrupting or re-sitting out of attendance.
 However, if you do not use your email account for a long time, you may be sent an email asking if you want to keep the account open.
 If you do not respond to this email, and you are not enrolled, your email account will be disabled.

 Normally IT login accounts are closed soon after a student completes their course or are no longer registered as a student at Queen Mary.
 IT Services advise backing up any data you wish to keep before your course end date on Mysis or before your student record on Mysis is updated.

 You can use the Careers and Enterprise Service while you are interrupting or re-sitting out of attendance.
 Students who leave their course prematurely can use the service while they have a Queen Mary login.
 This is usually 3 months post leaving or being de-registered.

-Even if you have not previously been supported by the Disability and Dyslexia Service, you can still contact them while you are interrupting or re-sitting out of attendance.
+Even if you have not previously been supported by the Disability and Dyslexia Service (DDS), you can still contact them about your circumstances while you are interrupting or re-sitting out of attendance.

 It can also be helpful to contact the Disability and Dyslexia Service to get advice about what support you might need when you resume your studies, if you are taking time out because of ill-health, a disability, or a mental health issue.

 Support normally ends once you are no longer a student at Queen Mary and any reasonable adjustments will no longer be required once you stop following your course.
 If you receive the Disabled Students Allowance this will also come to an end.